netobserv/netobserv.github.io/content/posts/2023-10-02-secondary_interface.md

 ---
 layout: :theme/post
-title: "Secondary interfaces"
+title: "Network Observability secondary interface support"
-description: "Network Observability secondary interface support"
+description: "Are you blind to traffic on secondary interfaces?
+Of course not"
 tags: Monitoring,Network,Multus,SRIOV
 authors: [msherif1234]
 ---